mckees/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 * Parameter 3: matrix_ref, vector_ref or reference to a scalar
 * Return: vector or scalar

-Only unsigned type arguments are supported.
+Only `unsigned` and `unsigned long long` type arguments are supported.

 cm_subb
 ^^^^^^^